Tielieketi: Tielieketi incident

 Soviet sources allege the August 13 clash between Soviet border guards and a Chinese force happened after persistent violation of the Chinese-Soviet border by Chinese soldiers starting the previous night.
 According to these sources, the Chinese military unit which took part in the incident was equipped with cameras and a professional video camera.

 Consequences

 After the Soviet Union dissolved in 1990s, Tielieketi was administered by Kazakhstan.
-In 1999, China and Kazakhstan signed a joint declaration to resolve their long-term border issues, and Tielieketi was ceded to China.
+In 1999, China and Kazakhstan signed a joint declaration to resolve their long-term border issues, and Tielieketi was ceded to Xinjiang, China.